Y Wladfa: Later development

 Immigration to the area after 1914 was mainly from Italy and other southern European countries.
 Welsh became a minority language.
-The creation of a cooperative, the Cwmni Masnachol Camwy (Compañía Mercantil de Chubut), was important.
+The creation of a co-operative, the Cwmni Masnachol Camwy (Compañía Mercantil de Chubut), was important.
 The Society traded on the settlers' behalf in Buenos Aires and acted as a bank with 14 branches.
 The cooperative society collapsed in the Great Depression of the 1930s.
 The construction of a dam on the Rio Chubut 120 km west of Trelew, inaugurated on 19 April 1963, removed the risk of flooding in the Lower Chubut Valley.

 The Welsh have left their mark on the landscape, with windmills and chapels across the province, including the distinctive wood and corrugated zinc Capel Salem and Trelew's Salon San David.
 Many settlements along the valley bear Welsh names.

 During the British Government's repatriation of the 11,313 Argentine POWs taken during the 1982 Falklands War, Welsh-speaking British merchant seamen and British soldiers from the Welsh Guards were shocked to find themselves addressed in Patagonian Welsh by an Argentine POW who was on the way home to Puerto Madryn.
-Over the years since, close ties between Wales and Y Wladfa have been reestablished.
+Over the years since, close ties between Wales and Y Wladfa have been re-established.

 A 2001 BBC article described in detail the recent visit to Chubut Province by Archdruid Meirion Evans and 30 members of the Gorsedd Cymru in order to revive the Gorsedd Y Wladfa in a ceremony held in a specially constructed stone circle near Gaiman.